bmunderscore/ctf-writeups/us-cyber-open/web/VillainBnB/README.md

 When you create a new listing, give it an image url that you control, that redirects the server to http://127.0.0.1:5000/api/users?username=

-This is because the api routes in the code are whitelisted with @localhost_only It also looks for the Content-Type header to make sure it contains the word 'image' The username parameter is vuln to SQLi
+This is because the api routes in the code are whitelisted with @localhost_only.

+It also looks for the Content-Type header to make sure it contains the word 'image'

+The username parameter is vuln to SQLi

 Example of malicious flask server: